-Our rights to assemble, to organise, and to demand better from the UK government are at risk of being restricted by several new pieces of legislation.
-The Strikes (Minimum Service Levels) Bill would undermine hard won workers’ rights and seeks to silence those who challenge the UK government’s broken economic policies.
-The Police Crime Sentencing and Courts Act (otherwise known as the ‘Policing Bill’) and the Public Order Act aim to severely restrict the right to protest in the UK.
+Our rights to assemble, to organise, and to demand better from the UK government are being restricted by several new pieces of legislation.
+The Strikes (Minimum Service Levels) Act undermines hard won workers’ rights and seeks to silence those who challenge the UK government’s broken economic policies.
+The Police Crime Sentencing and Courts Act (otherwise known as the ‘Policing Bill’) and the Public Order Act severely restrict the right to protest in the UK.
 And a newly proposed anti-Boycott Divestments and Sanctions (BDS) law would make it illegal for public bodies, like local councils, to make ethical decisions on how to spend and invest their money if these decisions are not aligned with UK government foreign policy.

 These three pieces of legislation may seem separate, but there is a common thread between them: strikes, protests and boycotts have all historically been highly effective tools for demanding and creating change.